rangayadavch/item/README.md

 This project has one main Python module app.py which runs the Flask application.
 A SQL database is created using the database_setup.py module and you can populate the database with test data using database_init.py.
 The Flask application uses stored HTML templates in the tempaltes folder to build the front-end of the application.
 CSS/JS/Images are stored in the static directory.

 ## Skills Required
-Python
+1.Python
-HTML
+2.HTML
-CSS
+3.CSS
-OAuth
+4.OAuth
-Flask Framework
+5.Flask Framework

 ## Dependencies
 Vagrant
 Udacity Vagrantfile
 VirtualBox
 ## How to Install
 Install Vagrant & VirtualBox
 Clone the Udacity Vagrantfile
 Go to Vagrant directory and either clone this repo or download and place zip here Launch the Vagrant VM (vagrant up)
 Log into Vagrant VM (vagrant ssh)
 Navigate to cd/vagrant as instructed in terminal